 Try out the web demo!
 Watch or Publish a broadcast

-Want a better demo? hang.live uses the same open-source libraries but adds more functionality on top.
+Want a better demo? hang.live uses the same open-source libraries.
+But with more features and cringe layered on top.

 This website uses a fork of the IETF draft called moq-lite and a media layer called hang.
 The principles behind MoQ are fantastic, but standards are SLOW and involve too much arguing.
 My goal is to build something simple that you can use now, even if it’s not a standard yet.